TMS-Namespace/Outlook-Mail-Segmenter/README.md

 # Outlook Email Parser and Segmenter

-This is a small library, that performs naive processing of the emails stored in Microsoft Office Outlook, to segment out, lazily, messages parts, like its header, body, signature, and replays.
+This is a small library, that performs naive processing of the emails stored in Microsoft Office Outlook, to segment out, lazily, messages parts, like there header, body, signature, and replays.

 I created this to apply afterwards, NLP on the results.